j-mikhail/whatsinaname/readme.md

           24  1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
           25  0  0  1  0  0  0  0  1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  7
 ```
 Here we can see a number of true positives, particularly for classes 5, 7, 8, 14, 19 and 25, as well as a high number of incorrect classifications spread across every class.
+99 of 299 classified documents were correct, which is a 33% accuracy rate, seemingly in line with SVM's performance.
+That said, we tested on 1,000 records, so why do we only have 299 results?

+>Logitboost algorithm relies on a voting scheme to make classifications.
+Many (nIter of them)
+week classifiers are applied to each sample and their findings are used as votes to make the final
+classification.
+The class with the most votes "wins".
+However, with this scheme it is common for
+two cases have a tie (the same number of votes), especially if number of iterations is even.
+In that
+case NA is returned, instead of a label.

+Well now, earlier we'll recall observing a document that was had an equal probabability of falling into one of two classes.
+In these cases, LogitBoost will simply deem the result inconclusive.
+For our data, 701 documents were discarded as such, which is certainly not ideal!

-Ultimately, only 99 of 299 classified documents were correct.
-Let's increase the iterations to 20 and try again:
+However, increased iterations is likely to reduce the likelihood of a tie, so let's increase the iterations to 20 and try again:
 ```text
 boost_scores  1  2  3  4  5  6  7  8  9 10 11 13 14 15 16 17 18 19 20 21 22 23 24 25
           1   3  0  0  0  0  1  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  0  0